 - personal services are partly allowed to be open, shops as well.
-There are three different zones with different regimes, Zone 1, 2 and 3, with Zone 1 being the strictest and Zone 3 the most relaxed.
-In zone 3, cinemas are allowed to be open (50% occupancy), museums, libraries, too, with certain restrictions, whereas in Zone 1 most of these remain restricted.
+There are three different zones with different regimes, Zone red, yellow and green, with Zone red being the strictest and Zone green the most relaxed.
+In zone green, cinemas are allowed to be open (50% occupancy), museums, libraries, too, with certain restrictions, whereas in Zone red most of these remain restricted.
 Detailed information see the website of AEB http://aebrus.ru/upload/iblock/a42/ogranicheniya-po-rabote-organizatsii_-sfery-uslug-i-torgovli-v-leningradskoi_-oblasti-s-12-maya-.pdf

 Link to Leningrad Region decisions: